ccokoronkwo/centerprise2.0/README.md

 ## Getting Started

-This documentation is intended to aid with a basic remote-pull and local spin-up of Centerprise 2.0
+This documentation is intended to aid with a basic remote pull-down and local spin-up of Centerprise 2.0

-Please see deployment for notes on how to deploy the project on a live production.

 ## Table of Contents